 The Conrad Bora Bora Nui's bathrooms leave little to be desired.

-Though you'd be hard-pressed to find a resort that's not honeymoon-worthy in Bora Bora, this brand-new resort -- opened officially on April 1 -- is one of the most impressive the destination has to offer.
+Though you'd be hard-pressed to find a resort that's not honeymoon-worthy in Bora Bora, this resort is one of the most impressive the destination has to offer.

 Reclining is an adventure in the Serengeti.

 When it comes to romance, the Four Seasons seems to get it right every time -- even in the middle of the wilderness.
 Its magnificent Serengeti property offers a vast menu of couples' offerings, from floating sunset dinners atop the desert-facing pool to burudika spa treatments using local plants and healing minerals.

 Its 77 rooms are luxurious yet blend seamlessly into the environment with their thatched-grass roofs and neutral, earthy color palettes.
 All have open-air sundecks and several even offer private infinity-edge pools that face directly out onto the watering hole.

 20. InterContinental Danang Sun Peninsula Resort (Danang, Vietnam)

 Just looking at this resort on Vietnam's Son Tra peninsula is enough to inspire romance: its whitewashed villas cascade dramatically down a green mountainside into the ocean.